PeterCamilleri/CX16/docs/vm_layouts.md

 Another potential problem is that the VM interpreter now needs to be less than 8K in length.
 This is probably not a problem but one can never be too certain of that.

+### 2C Not an option

+In this spot, one would logically expect to see an option that puts the VM interpreter into banked high ram.
+However, having both the interpreter and the interpretee in banked ram is not a feasible option, so it is omitted except to say that it was omitted.